 Her mission at Sunshine Wildlife Tours is to promote a healthy, sustainable environment for all coastal and marine wildlife through research, education and preservation.

-After three days of driving Florida’s I-95 from Palm Beach to Jensen Beach, I was happy to get away from the superhighways and onto the water.
+I was here on the coastline to explore its mangroves and protected spaces.
+And after three days of driving Florida’s I-95 from Palm Beach to Jensen Beach, I was happy to get away from the superhighways and onto the water.

-Sunshine Wildlife Tours at Port Salerno Marina, Florida
+Wildlife Tours at Port Salerno Marina, Florida

-I met up with her at the Port Salerno marina where she’s moored outside Finz restaurant, a local sailor hangout, where they happen to make fabulous Stoley Doleys, a fresh pineapple and vodka punch.
+I met up with her at the Port Salerno marina where she’s moored outside Finz restaurant.
+This local sailor hangout is famous for their fabulous Stoley Doleys, a fresh pineapple and vodka punch.

 Captain Nancy explained that the Indian River Lagoon and the St. Lucie River are one of the most diverse estuaries in North America.
 It’s home to bottlenose dolphin, sea turtles, sting rays, otters and manatees.

 Manatees at Risk in Indian River Lagoon in Stuart, Florida

-She also explained that the estuary is under assault from development which has destroyed 80% of the mangroves, pesticide and fertilizer run-off and dredging to allow large yachts better passage into the marinas.
+Over development has destroyed 80% of the mangroves and has been exacerbated by pesticide and fertilizer run-off and dredging to allow large yachts better passage into the marinas.

 Complicating things is that the water is only three feet deep in spots which means marine life can’t exactly dive deep and escape the propellers of speed boats and mega yachts.

 When I learned manatees have poor hearing and couldn’t hear the boat coming, I forgot about my manatee quest and began to hope they’d all ditched to a quiet cove.

 Seeing Manatees during a Manatee Boat Tour

 They also had a habit of rolling directly toward the boat traffic lane.
 Before long, I was a nervous wreck worrying they were going to be hit by one of the speeding boats.

 “Many do,” said Captain Nancy, never one to mince words.
 “There were once 3,000 manatee in the estuary and now we’re not sure what the population is.”

 Good news is on the horizon, mangrove restoration projects are underway, several counties have passed ordinances restricting the use of fertilizers and responsible tour operators like Sunshine Wildlife Tours are educating people about the fragility of the lagoon ecosystem.